Welcome to Wopular's coverage of Middle East, Nato.

-Middle East, Nato that have been featured on main sections
+Middle East, Nato | featured news

 A NATO helicopter crashed during an operation against the Taliban near the Afghan capital late Friday night, and Afghan President Hamid Karzai’s office said 31 U.S. troops and seven Afghan soldiers were killed.